 Traffic and parking

-Council is working with the SA Department of Transport and Infrastructure (DTI) on the design of the Main Street revitalisation (as Mount Barker Road is owned by the State Government).
+Council is working with the SA Department of Infrastructure and Transport (DIT) on the design of the Main Street revitalisation (as Mount Barker Road is owned by the State Government).
 Traffic and car parking are not a core component of Council’s Hahndorf Main Street Revitalisation Project, which is focused on improving the street between the road edge and the adjoining property boundaries.
-However, Council’s concept plans will take into account the DTI traffic study that is currently underway for Hahndorf.
+However, Council’s concept plans will take into account the DIT traffic study that is currently underway for Hahndorf.

-The DTI study will take the lead on investigating traffic management, heavy vehicle issues, pedestrian and cyclist safety and car parking.
-To find out more about the DTI traffic study and to sign up for updates and community consultation visit: https://dpti.sa.gov.au/infrastructure/road_projects/hahndorf_township_strategic_traffic_planning_study
+The DIT study will take the lead on investigating traffic management, heavy vehicle issues, pedestrian and cyclist safety and car parking.
+To find out more about the DIT traffic study and to sign up for updates and community consultation visit: https://dpti.sa.gov.au/infrastructure/road_projects/hahndorf_township_strategic_traffic_planning_study

 Keep up-to-date and subscribe to the mailing list